sparkflows/sparkflows-docs/docs/installation/credential-store/azure-portal-keyvault.rst

 Azure Key Vault
 ================

-Fire Insights is integrated with Azure Key Vault.
-Once configured, the keys in the Key Vault can be used in the connections defined in the Fire Insights.
+Sparkflows is integrated with Azure Key Vault.
+Once configured, the keys in the Key Vault can be used in the connections defined in the Sparkflows.

 Create Azure Key Vault in Azure portal